Visa Traveler

 Exceptions

-There are a few countries whose visas can only be applied through authorized travel agents.
-Example: UAE and Singapore.
+There are a few countries whose visas can only be applied for through authorized travel agents, such as the UAE visa or the Singapore visa.

 —